 It is never too early to think about how you will evaluate your project.
 Think about the information you will collect and any associated costs.

 Evaluation will help you demonstrate the impact of your project and should inform future projects, as well as supporting your case for future funding.

 How we assess your application

 Once you send us your online application, we will check everything is in place and will be in touch to let you know when you can expect a decision.

 Unless we need to check anything with you, it is unlikely that you will hear from us again until we notify you of the decision.

-Once we receive your application and all the correct supporting documents, we will assess your application and give you a decision in eight weeks.
-The assessment of our first few applications may take slightly longer than eight weeks as we transition back into our normal grant-giving cycle.
+Once we receive your application and all the correct supporting documents, we will assess your application and aim to give you a decision in eight weeks.

 As an organisation that gives out public funds, we carry out some checks on the information you provide to us when you apply (for example, we may check your history with us or carry out identity or fraud checks).